New Drugs in Development

 After twelve weeks, some participants taking lodenosine developed life-threatening liver problems.
 Four died from liver failure and others were hospitalized.
 The study was put on hold as the company studies the cause of the side effects.
 Considering the severity of the problem, it's likely development will be stopped.

-Early results of a small study of Biochem Pharma's new nucleoside analogue drug, dOTC, show promise.
+Early Results for dOTCEarly results of a small study of Biochem Pharma's new nucleoside analogue drug, dOTC, show promise.
 The study compared six different doses: 200 mg, 300 mg, and 400 mg taken twice a day and 400 mg, 600 mg, and 800 mg taken once a day.

 Volunteers had not taken anti-HIV therapy before and had an average viral load around 40,000 copies HIV RNA and CD4+ cell counts around 400.
 After eight days of dOTC alone, 53-100%, depending on dose, had either a lowered viral load of at least one log (10 times) or had viral loads below 400 copies.
 This suggests that dOTC may be unusually potent for this drug class.